Bondwell-2

-The Bondwell-2 was an early laptop personal computer running the CP/M operating system.
+The Bondwell-2 is an early laptop personal computer running the CP/M operating system.
 Introduced by Bondwell in 1985, it came with a Zilog Z80 CPU clocked at 4 MHz, 64 kB RAM and 4 kB ROM.
 It had a 3.5" floppy disk drive, highly unusual for a CP/M system, as this OS was largely outmoded by the time 3.5" drives were introduced.

-The Bondwell-2's main attraction was its price, at 995 USD it also included MicroPro's complete line of CP/M software, including WordStar.
-Also unusually for a CP/M system, the Bondwell-2 was capable of displaying bitmapped graphics.
+The Bondwell-2's main attraction was its price, at 995 USD.
+It also included MicroPro's complete line of CP/M software, including WordStar.
+Also unusually for a CP/M system, the Bondwell-2 could display bitmapped graphics.
 The flip-up LCD display's resolution was 640x200 pixels, or 80x25 text characters.
 A 300 baud modem was available as an option.